Faster List Decoding of AG Codes: Acknowledgments

 \section{Acknowledgments}

 The first author would like to acknowledge the support from The Danish Council for Independent Research (DFF-FNU) for the project \emph{Correcting on a Curve}, Grant No.~8021-00030B.
-The second author would like to acknowledge the support from Sorbonne Universit\'e's Faculty of Science and Engineering through the project \emph{Tremplin 2022: Fast reconstruction of multivariate algebraic relations}; from the Agence nationale de la recherche (ANR), grant agreement ANR-19-CE40-0018 De Rerum Natura; from the ANR\&Austrian Science Fund FWF, grant agreements ANR-22-CE91-0007 EAGLES and ANR-19-CE48-0015 ECARP; and from the EOARD-AFOSR, grant agreement FA8665-20-1-7029.
+The second author would like to acknowledge the support from Sorbonne Universit\'e's Faculty of Science and Engineering through the project \emph{Tremplin 2022: Fast reconstruction of multivariate algebraic relations}; from the Agence nationale de la recherche (ANR), grant agreement ANR-23-CE48-0003-01 CREAM; from the ANR\&Austrian Science Fund FWF, grant agreement ANR-22-CE91-0007 EAGLES.

+\begin{IEEEbiographynophoto}{Peter Beelen} received the master’s degree in mathematics from the University of Utrecht, The Netherlands, in 1996, and the Ph.D. degree in mathematics from the Technical University of Eindhoven, The Netherlands, in 2001.
+Since October 2004, he has been a Staff Member with the Technical University of Denmark (DTU), Kongens Lyngby, Denmark.
+He has been an Assistant Professor with DTU, until January 2007, and an Associate Professor, until August 2014.
+Since September 2014, he has been with DTU as a Professor.
+His research interests include various aspects of algebra and its applications, notably algebraic curves, and algebraic coding theory. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Vincent Neiger} received the master’s degree in Computer Science from the \'Ecole Normale Sup\'erieure de Lyon, France, in 2012, and the Ph.D. degree in Computer Science from the Universit\'e de Lyon, France, in 2016.
+From 2017 to 2021, he was a \emph{Ma\^itre de Conf\'erences} at University of Limoges, France.
+Since 2021, he has been a \emph{Ma\^itre de Conf\'erences} at Sorbonne Universit\'e, France.
+His research interests revolve around algebraic computations and their applications, with a focus on the design and implementation of efficient algorithms for polynomial and matrix computations. \end{IEEEbiographynophoto}